mitikamishra05/Python-Programming-Lab/README.md

-#This is my ITV20X Python Programming Lab work
+#This is my ITV205 Python Programming Lab work
 Welcome to my page :)
-this page all about python !!
+This page all about python !!
+Welcome to my python world!!